A/N: Not the revamp. Please bear with the terrible writing for a while longer...

 Cieli looked at her tray and began to eat.
 She glanced up, and seeing no movement from her friend, said, "Why aren't you eating?"
 Siva's ears were flattened against his head.

 Cieli almost spit out her food.
 "You're concerned about that?
 Lots of people regard majikal companions as pets.
 In fact, most keep a majikal companion for friendship rather than protection or any other reasons."
 Seeing his discomfort still, she looked around awkwardly before getting up and walking over to the ferrl.
 She placed her hand on his wolfish head and gave the fur a friendly—almost affectionate—ruffle.
 The wolf snapped his head up in surprise.
 Cieli did not normally act with such friendliness, especially in places where other people might see her.
 She must be in a good mood, Siva thought to himself despite having no clue why.
 The girl was already back in her seat, head down, and had resumed her breakfast.

 Cieli was, at the moment, having an intense staring contest with her plate of eggs.
 She kept her face turned towards her food, embarrassed at her actions.
 It had been a long time since she had showed her closeness with Siva in such a direct way, and to do it now was just difficult.

 They finished breakfast in silence, both thinking to themselves about various things.
-After eating, they went their separate ways as Siva had gone to check if the gates were open yet—even though most were, not all cites opened their gates this early and Cieli didn't want to leave an impression on the gatekeepers by calling for them to open the doors—and Cieli went back to the room to grab their packs.
+After eating, they went their separate ways as Siva left to check if the gates were open yet—even though most were, not all cites opened their gates this early and Cieli didn't want to leave an impression on the gatekeepers by calling for them to open the doors—and Cieli went back to the room to grab their packs.
 They were to meet at the gates.